Spiritual-Entanglement/rumc-snsg/Revelation/06-ChristAndTheChurches-Ch2-Part01.md

 	    - sacrifice and atonement.
 		- Passover and liberation.
 		- purity and innocence.
-	  - It illicits sympathy even before critical thought is engaged.
+	  - It elicits sympathy even before critical thought is engaged.
 	- Example 2: the beast
-	  - quickly envokes revulsion and opposition.
+	  - quickly evokes revulsion and opposition.
 	  - reveals the true ugliness and danger associated with it.
 	- These symbols are designed, 'signified,' to strengthen our commitment to Christ and the Gospel.